khizarsait/Web_Dev_internship_Buisnees_website/README.md

 3. **Theme Toggle:** The website provides a theme toggle button for users to switch between light and dark themes.

-4. **Login Modal:** Users can access a login modal for an enriched shopping experience.

-5. **Homepage Section:** The homepage features a hero section introducing the brand and a call-to-action button for exploration.
+4. **Homepage Section:** The homepage features a hero section introducing the brand and a call-to-action button for exploration.

-6. **About Us Section:** A detailed section describing the history, values, and offerings of Sentiments.
+5. **About Us Section:** A detailed section describing the history, values, and offerings of Sentiments.

-7. **Sentiments Section:** Highlights the unique selling points of Sentiments, including artistry, quality assurance, and customer-centric support.
+6. **Sentiments Section:** Highlights the unique selling points of Sentiments, including artistry, quality assurance, and customer-centric support.

-8. **Contact Us Section:** A dedicated section allowing users to contact the business through a form.
+7. **Contact Us Section:** A dedicated section allowing users to contact the business through a form.

-9. **Locate Us Section:** Includes a Google Map to help users find the physical location of Sentiments.
+8. **Locate Us Section:** Includes a Google Map to help users find the physical location of Sentiments.

-10. **Footer:** The footer includes social media links and a "Back to Top" link.
+9. **Footer:** The footer includes social media links and a "Back to Top" link.